 A zero-day exploit is a type of attack where the attacker takes advantage of an unknown security vulnerability in the computer software or application.
-Zero-day exploits are highly successful because there is no patch available for the exploit, or application developers are unaware of the vulnerability.
-Security solutions which rely on a signature directory or known bad behaviors are unable to distinguish the malicious code, giving attackers the ability to stay undetected and spread unchecked to other devices which share the vulnerability.
+Zero-day attacks are highly successful because there is no patch available for the exploit, or application developers are unaware of the vulnerability.
+Security solutions which rely on a signature directory or known bad behaviors are unable to distinguish the malicious code.
+This allows the attackers to stay undetected and spread unchecked to other devices which share the vulnerability.

 The Danger of Zero-Day Exploits

 A zero-day exploit can be extremely damaging, as hackers manage to exploit the vulnerability even before the programmers or developers have time to react.
-This basically leaves companies completely defenseless.
-In many cases, the breach is discovered after several days/weeks, which gives hackers enough time to move laterally and exfiltrate sensitive data.
+This basically leaves the victims completely defenseless.
+In many cases, the breach is discovered after several days or even weeks.
+This gives the hackers enough time to move laterally and exfiltrate sensitive data.

 One of the most notable zero-day attacks in recent times was the DNC hack of 2016.
 Attackers stole a collection of emails from the Democratic National Committee using at least six zero-day vulnerabilities.